wp-plugins/toolbar-removal-completely-disable/readme.txt

 No need to delete anything from the wp_option when deleted!
 Not need other actions except installing or uninstall it!
 `
+`All releases, prior latest stable, are deprecated, and no longer supported on this project: is very suggested upgrade to the latest build, always!`
+= Development Status =
+Developmental Code in Becoming!

 = 2013.0615.0936 =
+* Release [STABLE] Disable Admin Bar and ToolBar
-* Release [STABLE] Disable Admin Bar and ToolBar with New Unified Coding!
+ * Disable Admin Bar and ToolBar with New Unified Coding!
+ * Work on all WordPress Version from 3.1+ to 3.7+
  * NEW Show realtime datetime on top of DashBoard for WP 3.3+ or later
  * UPDATED Cleaning of GNU style code indentation
  * Bump Version 2013 Build 0615 Revision 0936